Steve McNair: Death

 Titans owner Bud Adams released a statement regarding McNair:

 We are saddened and shocked to hear the news of Steve McNair's passing today.
 He was one of the finest players to play for our organization and one of the most beloved players by our fans.
 He played with unquestioned heart and leadership and led us to places that we had never reached, including our only Super Bowl.
 Our thoughts and prayers are with his family as they deal with his untimely passing.

 In a statement to the AP, Ozzie Newsome, executive vice president and general manager of the Baltimore Ravens, stated:

 This is so, so sad.
 We immediately think of his family, his boys.
 They are all in our thoughts and prayers.
 What we admired most about Steve when we played against him was his competitive spirit, and we were lucky enough to have that with us for two years.
 He is one of the best players in the NFL over the last 20 years...

 The Titans held a two-day memorial at LP Field on July 8 and 9, 2009, where fans could pay their last respects to McNair.
 Highlights of his career were played throughout both days, and fans were able to sign books that were later given to the McNair family.

 During the 2009 NFL season, every member of the Titans wore a commemorative "9" sticker placed on the back of their helmet to honor McNair.
 Funeral services were held for McNair at the Reed Green Coliseum on the campus of the University of Southern Mississippi on July 11; he was buried at Griffith Cemetery in Prentiss, Mississippi.

 McNair died without a last will and testament, and his assets were frozen pending probate of his estate.
-On October 15, 2010, it was reported that McNair's widow went to a Nashville judge and asked that at least a portion of the assets be unfrozen for his children's care and expenses until the estate matters were resolved in court.
+On October 15, 2010, it was reported that McNair's widow had asked a Nashville judge that at least a portion of the assets be unfrozen for his children's care and expenses until the estate matters were resolved in court.
 The judge agreed, and each of the four children received $500,000.